-Here’s what Brian Dean of Backlinko does to build his list.
-The very first thing you see on his home page is an opportunity to sign up for traffic tips.
+Here’s what Brian Dean of Backlinko does to grow his list.
+The very first thing you see on his homepage is an opportunity to sign up for SEO tips.[*]

-It’s called Welcome Mat and it’s going to be your new list-building life saver.
+It’s called Welcome Mat, and it’s going to be your new list-building lifesaver.

-Everything on the page is customizable -- the background, headline, subheadline, forms, call to action and even button color.
+Everything on the page is customizable — the background, headline, subheadline, forms, call to action, and even button color.
 And you can change it all without ever touching a single line of code.

 The cool part is you can present this page two ways:

-Instant Landing Page: If you want to force a choice, however, you can turn this page into an instant landing page.
-In order to get to your home page, the visitor either gives you their email address or clicks the “No Thanks” button.
+Instant Landing Page: If you want to force a choice, however, you can turn the Welcome Mat into an instant landing page.
+To get to the blog post, the visitor either gives you their email address or clicks the No Thanks button.
 We’ve seen this option double conversion rates.

-A Smart Bar simply sits at the top of a browser no matter where you scroll.
-Here’s how IzzyStyle used it to build her list:
+A Smart Bar sits at the top of a browser, no matter where you scroll.
+Here’s how Nick Vujicic uses it to build his list:[*]

 It looks as natural as anything else on the site and still provides tremendous value.